kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-grammar.md

 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 209, end: 211
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 238, end: 240
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 263, end: 265
 @{x2716}@ Expression exprected.
-A compound assignment cannot follow an object literal - start: 292, end: 295
+A compound assignment or an logical assignment cannot follow an object literal - start: 292, end: 295
 @{x2716}@ Expression exprected.
-A compound assignment cannot follow an object literal - start: 312, end: 315
+A compound assignment or an logical assignment cannot follow an object literal - start: 312, end: 315
 @{x2716}@ ',' expected - start: 335, end: 336
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 384, end: 386
 @{x2716}@ The left-hand side of an assignment expression must be a variable or a property access - start: 389, end: 391